THE C.O.D.E. CONSPIRACY

 “Jon, I’m ordering you!
 Follow protocols.”

 The police hovercraft’s cockpit lid opened before the vehicle came to a stop.
-Jon grabbed a laser cannon rifle from the gun mount and jumped from the craft, squatting behind for protection, and activated the commlink earpiece.
+Jon grabbed a laser cannon rifle from the gun mount, jumped from the craft, and took cover behind the hovercraft.
+He activated the commlink earpiece.
 He scanned the bank’s main entrance.
 Seconds later, the three criminals emerged, running, each holding a dangling pillowcase and a laser pistol.

 Jon raised his laser cannon and followed protocol, shouting, “Halt!
-Thrown down your weapons and lie face down immediately!”
+Drop your weapons and lie face down immediately!”

 Jon aimed from his prone position and fired two blasts.
 The lasers landed short of the target as the pickup rounded the near corner.
 Damn!